Home

 • Continued Risk Assessment

-After the completion of the assessment, there should be documentation of how the organization manages or mitigates security risks.
 The assessment will provide a roadmap for the entity to update and implement any additional security policies, procedures, and processes to prevent, detect, contain, and remediate potential security risks.
 Any identification of outstanding issues should have a plan for remediation.

 HIPAA Risk Assessments should be performed periodically (e.g. annually) and when there are modifications to applicable regulations, policies, and procedures.
 Entities are permitted and often opt to outsource the Risk Assessment to third-party vendors specializing in HIPAA and ePHI security compliance.

-Learn More About the HIPAA Security Risk Assessment
+Learn more about the HIPAA Security Risk Assessment.

 Step 2: HIPAA Security- Risk Management

-The next step of the Security Management Process is Risk Management.
-A Risk Management Program is a proactive implementation of security policies, processes, and systems designed to sufficiently reduce risk and vulnerabilities to ePHI.
-The Risk Analysis is a check against the Risk Management Program to determine if it is effective.
 Any recommendations from the Risk Analysis should be evaluated and added to a Risk Management Plan.
 Items on the plan will be reviewed for potential modification, implementation, or mitigation to current processes.
 Each time there is an updated Risk Assessment, a potential exists for the Risk Management Program to require modification.

 The required implementation for Risk Management is covered in CFR § 164.308 (a)(1)(ii)(i)(B).